 International Graduate Student Admission

-To learn more about the University of Dayton, and how to apply, please visit here: https://www.udayton.edu/apply/international/graduate/index.php
+To learn more about the University of Dayton, and how to apply, please visit our website: https://www.udayton.edu/apply/international/graduate/index.php

 An international student seeking admission to any graduate program must have completed a minimum of 16 years of education, including the equivalent of a four-year bachelor's degree from a regionally accredited institution.
 Course work taken at technical or non-university affiliated institutions may not be considered for academic credit.
 The education ministry in the applicant's home country must officially recognize each school as a degree-granting institution.

 To apply, submit the application for your desired degree program:

 - Graduate application (for master's degree programs, as well as graduate certificates, licensures and endorsements).

 - Doctoral application (for Ph.D. and D.E. programs)